 - GNU Make 3.81 -- 3.82, which you can download from gnu.org,

-- JDK 7 to build the latest version of Android in the Android Open Source Project (AOSP); JDK 6 to build Gingerbread through KitKat; JDK 5 for Cupcake through Froyo.
+- JDK 7 to build the master branch of Android in the Android Open Source Project (AOSP); JDK 6 to build Gingerbread through KitKat; JDK 5 for Cupcake through Froyo.
 See Initializing a Build Environment for installation instructions by operating system.

 - Git 1.7 or newer.
 You can find it at git-scm.com.